natcap/invest.users-guide/source/coastal_protection.rst

 We offer you three different options for adding a foreshore and/or backshore profile to your bathymetry transect:

 **Option 1.
 Add backshore to a sandy beach**: assuming that this information is not contained in the cross-shore profile that we cut for you or you uploaded, we help you guess what foreshore slope, berm height and dune height might be for your site, based on simple rules of thumb.
-Please bear in mind that we use rules of thumb developed from site-specific information, and conditions at your site can differ quite drastically from these rules.
+Please bear in mind that we use rules of thumb developed from site-specific information and conditions at your site can differ quite drastically from these rules.

-As mentioned earlier, the foreshore is the intertidal region of the beach profile, and we assume that it is linear in our model.
+As mentioned earlier, the foreshore is the intertidal region of the beach profile and we assume that it is linear in our model.
 To provide you with guidance on what that slope might be, we provide you with five different values of slope, based on the sediment size value that you input.
 The first three are derived from observations presented in Wiegel (1964) at beaches that are protected, moderately exposed or fully exposed to the open ocean, in the U.S.  The fourth value is derived from observations by McLachlan and Dorvlo (2005) at various beaches around the world.
 The fifth value is the average of the four previous values.

 Berm height and foreshore slope often change as a function of seasonal wave climate.
-After a storm, the profile is flatter and the berm is lower than during fair weathers conditions.
+After a storm, the profile is flatter and the berm is lower than during fair weather conditions.
 However, in case you do not have any information about berm height at your site, we recommend that you place the berm at least at the same elevation as the MHW mark.
 Finally, you need to provide a dune height value.
-Dunes are fairly common in temperate climates, and you can estimate their height based on site surveys.
+Dunes are fairly common in temperate climates and you can estimate their height based on site surveys.
 However, if you do not have this information, we can provide you with a height estimate based on the relationship between sand size, offshore wave climate information and tidal range developed by Short and Hesp (1982).

 Short and Hesp (1982) classified sand dune height at various beaches in Australia based on tidal range, modal wave height and period, :math:`H_m` and :math:`T_m`, and average sand size :math:`d_{50} [mm]`.
 (The modal wave is the wave that occurs the most often, and is computed from a relatively long (e.g., years of observation) time series of regular wave height observations.)
 From their observations, they found that sand dunes can be created when a beach is wave dominated, or when the relative tidal range, defined as the ratio of the tidal range to the breaking wave height :math:`H_b` is lower than 3.
 Under those conditions, they found that dune height can be grouped into six types.
 Beach type is computed as: